pyconau/2019.pycon-au.org/_talks/4CL7SMP-securing-your-aws-identity-management-pipeline-with-pytest.md

 type: talk

 speakers:
-- biography: Senior DevOps Engineer at an Australian Fintech company.
+- biography: Cloud Technical Lead at an Australian Retail company.
 A Canadian transplant of 6 years to the wonderful land of Sydney.
 I have a lifelong love for automation, woodworking and Python.
 I am a co-host of the local Sydney Python group.
-He/Him.
+He/Him/They.
   name: Sean Johnson

 abstract: |